 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

-We were over the moon to find out that we are now fully fledged members of the Living Wage Foundation.
+Optibac are very proud to be members of the Living Wage Foundation.
 The Foundation is committed to the idea that 'a hard day's work deserves a fair day's pay'.
 And so are we!

 We hope this means they feel valued.
 There are lots of ways businesses can show that they care about the well-being of their staff and paying them fairly is a great place to start!
 In turn we believe this will mean our wonderful and talented colleagues will stick around for longer.